tonybatty/closures/README.md

 # Closures

+* Work in pairs
 * Fork and clone this repo
-* Work in pairs
 * Take turns in implementing one closure each.
 * Write tests before implementing each closure
-* Use pure functions where possible
+* Commit after each exercise and push
+* Create a pull request

 * `double` - Create a function which stores a number.
 Return a closure which doubles the number and returns it